sophiamyang/sophiamyang.github.io/intro.md

 Hello!
 My name is Sophia Yang.
 I am a Senior Data Scientist.

-Here I keep all my blog posts, notes, and random things.
-Some of the contents are also published on my [Medium blog](https://sophiamyang.medium.com/).
+I keep my blog posts, notes, and random things here.
+Some of the content is also published on my [Medium blog](https://sophiamyang.medium.com/).
 All views are my own.